Yunnan nuthatch: Food and breeding

 The diet of the Yunnan nuthatch is not well-known, but it is known to consume insects it catches on pine branches.
-There is a lack of information about its reproduction, but a female was collected on 9 March that was close to laying, while recently born Yunnan nuthatches were collected on 21 May.
+There is a lack of information about its reproduction, but a female that was collected on 9 March was close to laying, while recently born Yunnan nuthatches were collected on 21 May.

 Distribution and habitat

 The Yunnan nuthatch is endemic to Southwest China, and mainly occurs in the prefectures of Yunnan, Sichuan, and Guizhou.
-A study published in 2003 identified the species being endemic to China, and identified the Hengduan Mountains as the main area of endemism.
+A study published in 2003 identified the species being endemic to China, and identified the Hengduan Mountains as the main area of endemism, but the bird also occurs in the Anjaw district of Arunachal Pradesh in India.

 The Yunnan nuthatch is a sedentary species.
 It inhabits pine forests with sparse undergrowth, and avoids dense spruce and fir forests.
 Occasionally, it occurs on small pine trees 2 to 3 m high, in open forests or among scattered groups of trees.
 In the summer, it lives at altitudes between 2440 and 3960 m above sea level (ASL), and travels down into valleys during winter to heights up to 1200 m.
 However, it has been observed at between 2600 and 4000 m between November and January in Shuangbai County.

 Threats and protection

 In 1987, Chinese ornithologist Zheng Zuoxin described the Yunnan nuthatch as rare, but it is locally common in areas such as Lijiang's pine forests.
 It has a small range of around 170000 sqkm, and the bird disappeared from several locations in the early twentieth century.
 It is threatened by habitat destruction and is dependent on old pine forests, but also appears to live in degraded habitats.
 A 2009 study attempted to predict the impact of climate change on nuthatches in Asia, and shows the Yunnan nuthatch's distribution decreasing by between 43.6% and 47.7% by 2040–2069.
-The species has been listed as near-threatened species by the International Union for Conservation of Nature.
+The species used to be listed as near-threatened species by the International Union for Conservation of Nature, but is classified as least concern as of 2023.